-No doctor intentionally gives a patient the wrong diagnosis, but Tampa Bay home care providers understand that accidents do occasionally happen.
+No doctor intentionally gives a patient the wrong diagnosis, but Clearwater home care providers understand that accidents do occasionally happen.
 Doctors commonly misdiagnose the following medical conditions because their symptoms are not very distinctive.

 A pulmonary embolism, which is an artery blockage in the lungs, is often misdiagnosed as a heart attack or respiratory infection because it causes sharp chest pains and trouble breathing.